 Website and social media, not versus

 Stable relationships, reliable work, substantial projects lie in long-term thinking because, guess what, they require hard work.
 The overnight success statement is a myth.

 If you choose to run like a mouse on a wheel spun by others, you will attract experiences that are superficial, full of flaws of all kinds, and quite exhausting to be honest.

 On the other hand, if you have the gut to re-establish your own pace and adjust the dynamic accordingly, you have so much to win in every aspect of your life, both personal and professional.

 When it comes to photography, no matter if you’re a solopreneur (one-man-or-woman project) or you represent a bigger company, I encourage you to think in different terms.
 Your terms.

-Being sexy and clickable on Facebook might work for a while, and it will also fill your instant gratitude reservoir, but in order to build a healthy business, you should think about strategies that are less ephemeral.
+Being sexy and clickable on Facebook might work for a while, and it will fill your instant gratitude reservoir, but to build a sustainable business, you should think about strategies that are less ephemeral.

 Next, I will walk you through some reliable yet documented arguments concerning why you should seriously consider investing in your website as a photographer in order to promote your portfolio and reach new audiences that match your unique vision.

 In the end, you’re an artist who aims to showcase the work to people who resonate and are open to enter your universe and its emotion, right?